oicr-gsi/djerba/README.md

   - `configure.py`: Discover additional parameters for the user-supplied INI file
   - `main.py`: Main module to run Djerba functions
   - `render.py`: Render output to HTML or PDF
+  - `sequenza.py`: Process output from the Sequenza tool
 - Python subpackages:
   - `extract`: Python classes to extract metrics from the given INI parameters
   - `util`: Constants and utility functions